yapweijun1996/AI-Code-Editor-v7/README.md

 ## Features

 *   **Monaco Editor**: Integrates the same powerful editor used in VS Code, providing a rich and familiar coding environment with syntax highlighting and advanced editing features.
-*   **Gemini AI Agent**: A stateful AI assistant powered by the Google Gemini API with official tool-calling capabilities.
-The agent can understand context, use tools, and assist with tasks like code generation, file manipulation, and project-wide searches.
+*   **Gemini AI Agent**: A stateful AI assistant powered by the **Google Gemini API** (`v1beta`) and its official tool-calling capabilities.
+This ensures a reliable and predictable conversational loop:
+    1.  **Tool Declaration**: The frontend formally declares its available functions to the Gemini API.
+    2.  **Function Call**: The AI responds with a structured `functionCall` when it needs to use a tool.
+    3.  **Frontend Execution**: The browser executes the requested function (e.g., reading a file).
+    4.  **Function Response**: The result is sent back to the AI in a formal `functionResponse`.
+    5.  **Final Answer**: The AI provides a natural-language response to the user.
 *   **Resizable Panels**: A flexible UI with resizable panels for the file tree, editor, and AI chat.
-*   **Intelligent Tab Management**: Open, close, and switch between multiple files.
-The system is smart enough to recognize already-open files and simply switch to the correct tab instead of creating duplicates.
+*   **Intelligent Tab and File Management**:
+    *   **Path-Based Identification**: Open files are tracked by their unique file path, which prevents the creation of duplicate tabs when a file is accessed multiple times.
+    *   **Automatic Focus**: When the AI uses a tool like `read_file` or `rewrite_file`, the application automatically opens the relevant file or switches to its existing tab, providing a seamless workflow.
+    *   **Stateful UI**: The file tree and open tabs are rendered dynamically, providing a clear and consistent view of the project state.
 *   **Automatic File Opening**: When the AI agent reads, creates, or rewrites a file, it is automatically opened or focused, providing immediate visibility into the agent's actions.
 *   **AST-Powered Code Analysis**: The AI can use the `analyze_code` tool to parse JavaScript code into an Abstract Syntax Tree (AST), enabling a deep, structural understanding of the code for more precise refactoring and analysis.
 *   **Multimodal Input**: The AI chat supports both text and image uploads, allowing you to ask questions about visual content.